lrAlval/SAA-C03/docs/computing/EC2.md

 # Elastic Compute Cloud

 ## TLDR
-EC2 is a the combination of a virtual mashine and hardware capacity attached to that vm in AWS.
+EC2 is a combination of a virtual machines and hardware capacity attached to that VM in AWS.
 It is one of the oldest services and well integrated into most other services.

 ## Virtual Machines (EC2)

 ### Configuration Options
-- OS (Win, Linux, MacOs)
+- OS (Win, Linux, MacOS)
 - CPU
 - RAM
 - Network attached storage ([[EBS]] & [[EFS]])